Gaston Flosse

-Gaston Flosse (born 24 June 1931) is a French politician who has been President of French Polynesia on five separate occasions.
+Gaston Flosse (born 24 June 1931) is a French Polynesian politician who has been President of French Polynesia on five separate occasions.
 He is currently a member of the Senate of France and has been a French junior minister under Jacques Chirac.
 He received sentences for corruption, which are under appeal.

 Life and career

 Flosse was born in Rikitea, Mangareva, French Polynesia.
 He is of both French and Polynesian descent.

 Flosse supports the current autonomy arrangement between French Polynesia and France and has led the conservative pro-autonomy and anti-independence party Tahoera'a Huiraatira (People's Rally for the Republic Party) for more than 20 years.
 He was the vice-president of the government council from 1982 to 1984, when more autonomy was gained and he became President of the Governing Council.
 He held that position from 1984 to 1987 and from 1991 to 2004.

 On 27 February 2004 French Polynesian autonomy was again increased, and Flosse became President of French Polynesia (Le président de la Polynésie française).
 Shortly after, though, his party lost the parliamentary elections, and on June 15, he left office when the parliament, the Assembly of French Polynesia (Assemblée de la Polynésie française), elected the pro-independence leader, Oscar Temaru, to the post.